 This should be done elsewhere, not in the persistence manager.
 If an entity is not yet persisted, why on earth should the persistence manager know about it?

-Updated by Andreas Förthner about 9 years ago
+Updated by Andreas Förthner over 9 years ago

 - Status changed from Resolved to New

 Sorry, I don't see the whole issue solved.
 The basis is now there but there a still one thing missing: